St Andrew's (Havering ward)

 St Andrew's is an electoral ward in the London Borough of Havering.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns three councillors to Havering London Borough Council.

+The ward covers Hornchurch town centre and adjacent residential areas.
+The ward was dominated by the Conservative Party at the first eight elections.
+Since 1994, the Hornchurch Residents Association has been the most successful party to stand candidates.

+The ward is named for St Andrew's Church, Hornchurch.

+List of councillors

 Summary

 Councillors elected by party at each general borough election.